-The fair value is greater than the carrying amount because the Council's Public Works Loan Board portfolio includes a number of fixed rate loans where interest payable is greater than the rates available for similar loans at the balance sheet date.
-The Public Works Loan Board's alternative calculations, based on the rates relevant to the premature repayment of loans, show the fair value of loans outstanding as at 31 March 2022 is £165.317m.
-This represents a variance of £32.914m when compared to the valuations above, prepared using rates available for new loans.
+The fair value is lower than the carrying amount because the Council's Public Works Loan Board portfolio includes a number of fixed rate loans where interest payable is lower than the rates available for similar loans at the balance sheet date.
+The Public Works Loan Board's alternative calculations, based on the rates relevant to the premature repayment of loans, show the fair value of loans outstanding as at 31 March 2023 is £113.311m.
+This represents a variance of £20.321m when compared to the valuations above, prepared using rates available for new loans.